-2. It increases carbon GHG sequestration with increased vegetation biomass on campus^{1,5}.
-According to the National Tree Benefits Calculator, upon reaching 10 inches in diameter (approximately 30 years in age), a single silver maple (Acer saccharum) will result in 503 pounds of atmospheric CO2 absorbed annually4.
+2. It increases carbon GHG sequestration with increased vegetation biomass on campus.
+According to the National Tree Benefits Calculator, upon reaching 10 inches in diameter (approximately 30 years in age), a single silver maple (Acer saccharum) will result in 503 pounds of atmospheric CO2 absorbed annually.
 Silver maples are one of the native species to be planted in the vegetation restoration phase of the project.
 There will be around 4,100 trees planted in total through this funding (#3 & 4 VT Climate Action Commitment).

-Figure 74: CO2 sequestered or avoided annually at 10" diameter.
+Figure 7: CO2 sequestered or avoided annually at 10" diameter.

-Our project engages Virginia Tech students, faculty, and staff through a collaborative, multi-disciplinary restoration effort to optimize efficient and sustainable use of university resources (#10 VT Climate Action Commitment). a.
-Students from the College of Natural Resources & Environment (CNRE), the VT Chapter of American
+3. Our project engages Virginia Tech students, faculty, and staff through a collaborative, multi-disciplinary restoration effort to optimize efficient and sustainable use of university resources (#10 VT Climate Action Commitment).

+a.
 Students from the College of Natural Resources & Environment (CNRE), the VT Chapter of American Water Resources Association (AWRA), the VT Environmental Coalition, and the Society of American Foresters at VT, the Stroubles Creek Coalition, and the BSE StREAM lab will provide labor for the vegetation restoration phase.
 Additional labor will be provided by volunteers during community service events hosted by the Stroubles Creek Coalition.